openfaas/openfaas.github.io/_posts/2019-04-09-openfaas-cloudrun.md

 | Run any binary as a service  | Yes               | No             | No |
 | SaaS offering                | [OpenFaaS Cloud](https://docs.openfaas.com/openfaas-cloud/intro/)    | Cloud Run      | 3rd-party offerings |

 There's an undeniable level of similarity between the work we've done in the OpenFaaS community and what we're seeing today in Google's Knative project.

+<iframe src="https://giphy.com/embed/9S706ievhjXVfG9s9Q" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cat-clone-cloned-9S706ievhjXVfG9s9Q">via GIPHY</a></p>

 There are however some important differences, but exploring these is beyond the scope of this post.
 One of the key differences is that OpenFaaS targets simple, light-weight, primitives directly within the Kubernetes API.
 The [OpenFaaS design](https://docs.openfaas.com/architecture/gateway/) provides its own set of UNIX-like primitives that allow any container orchestrator to implement functions.

-<iframe src="https://giphy.com/embed/9S706ievhjXVfG9s9Q" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cat-clone-cloned-9S706ievhjXVfG9s9Q">via GIPHY</a></p>

 ## Tutorial

 Let's get started with the tutorial.
 We'll be taking a function I built to shift the timezone of a meeting from UTC to the Bay Area.
-I currently have this deployed to the free [OpenFaaS Cloud Community Cluster](https://docs.openfaas.com/openfaas-cloud/intro/#community-cluster).
+I currently have my GitHub repository linked to the [OpenFaaS Cloud Community Cluster](https://docs.openfaas.com/openfaas-cloud/intro/#community-cluster) which builds and deploys my functions automatically with its built-in CI/CD process.

+> To link our GitHub repository to Cloud Run, we will have to provision additional infrastructure to carry out CI and CD tasks.
+Google's chosen tool is Cloud Build which will mean adding specific `cloudbuild.yaml` files to each repository.
+In contrast, OpenFaaS cloud enables automatic CI/CD for each repository without the need for separate infrastructure or managing many different CI/CD configs.

+This is how the function works:

 If you send no argument and use HTTP GET, the function returns the current time shifted: